Is Nashville A Good Place to Live?

 While the city grows, so does the incredible food and drink scene.
 Nashville’s darling, Chef Sean Brock, opened Joyland in East Nashville which is just one of the latest star-studded restaurants to grace the scene.
 Chauhan Ale & Masala House in Downtown led by Maneet Chauhan (known for being a judge on the show Chopped) perfectly combines Indian fare with traditional Southern dishes.
 She serves up globally influenced Indian cuisine that highlights aspects of the culinary scene not only in Mumbai or New Delhi, but Nashville as well.

 If you are at all familiar with Nashville, you have certainly heard of the unbeatable music scene.
 There are plenty of places, both indoor and outdoor, to catch a live show— from The Bluebird Cafe to the historic Ryman auditorium.
 It’s safe to say that anywhere you go in Nashville you’ll have the chance to hear live music.
+Check out our in-depth article on the best things to do in downtown Nashville!

 If it’s your first trip to Nashville, you simply cannot miss the Country Music Hall of Fame.
 It is one of the world’s largest research centers dedicated to the preservation and interpretation of American music.
 The in-house museum has amassed one of the world’s most extensive musical collections.